defx/synergy/docs/pages/events.md

 <button :onclick="sayHello">Say hello</button>
 ```

+Every update function accepts the current state as its first argument, its return value will provide the next state for the custom element.

 ## Template scope

 Because repeated blocks create scoped value contexts (i.e., new values created within the iteration as part of the `:each="x in y"` expression), it is useful to be able to access those values within your handler.
 You can do this via the `scope` property of the second argument to your event handler.